Alpha-Cluster Model, Charge Symmetry of Nuclear Force and Single Particle Bound State Potential in Symmetrical Nuclei: DISCUSSION

-In such a representation the nuclear field of the nucleus comes from addition of the potentials of the core and the molecule, so the requirement of larger internal part of the nucleus potential is fulfilled here.
+If for the light nuclei with $Z\le 9$ the W-S potential is good, one has an opportunity to merge two approaches, the alpha cluster model and the wave function representation of a nuclear bound state, in case of heavier nuclei.
+In the framework of the $\alpha$-cluster model a nucleus is considered to consist of a core (an $\alpha$- cluster liquid drop with excess $nn$-pairs, which increases with $A$) and a molecule on its surface \cite{27,28}.
+According to this model the great majority of even $Z$ stable nuclei have a $\rm ^{12}C$ molecule on the surface of the core and odd $Z$ nuclei have on the surface a molecule $\rm^{15}N$.
+The last nucleon is supposed to be in the mean field of the molecule due to the short links.
+So, with increasing $A$ the core increases, but the last nucleon potential stays unchanged and the Coulomb potential for the last proton becomes larger.
 The parameters of the molecule potential can be found under the EPN condition for the nucleus corresponding to the molecule.
-The center of mass of the molecule is shifted towards the periphery on the value $\Delta$, which grows with $A$.
-At $0\le r\le \Delta$ the single particle wave function $\psi(r)=0$ and at $r\ge \Delta$ the wave function $\psi(r)=C\psi '(r')$ where $\psi '(r')$ is the wave function of the last nucleon in cms of the molecule placed on the periphery of the Coulomb potential of a nucleus $A$ and $r'=r-\Delta$.
-The $C$ is determined by the normalization of the functions $\int_{0}^{\infty}\psi'(r')^2r'^2dr'=1$ and $\int_{\Delta}^{\infty}\psi(r)^2r^2dr=1$.
-It will bring some other values of ANC and SF for heavier nuclei.
-Such representation will remove the mentioned above discrepancy and will provide a proper value $R_0$.
-Besides, the function will help in solving the long standing problem of selecting optical potential parameters used for description of input and output elastic channels of the reaction, because the internal part of the amplitude of the reaction will be naturally cut off at small radii, which will make differences of the values of the parameters of different optical potential sets less important for the calculated cross sections.
-Technically the potential can be used in numerical solutions of the Shr\"{o}dinger equation without other difficulty.
+The center of mass of the molecule is shifted from the center of mass of the whole nucleus by some distance $\Delta$ which increases with $A$.
+It will bring some other values of ANC and SF for heavier nuclei, because the wave function of the last nucleon will be restricted in the aria determined by the position of the molecule.
+Such representation will remove the mentioned above discrepancy and will provide a proper value $R_0=R^{ml}_0+\Delta$ where $R^{ml}_0$-the potential radius of the last nucleon in the molecule.
+Besides, the function will help in solving the long standing problem of selecting optical potential parameters used for describing of input and output elastic channels of the reaction, because the internal part of the amplitude of the reaction will be naturally cut off at small radii, which will make differences of the values of the parameters of different optical potential sets less important for the calculated cross sections.
+Technically the potential can be used in numerical solutions of the Shr\"{o}dinger equation.
 The parameter $\Delta$ can be estimated in the framework of the $\alpha$-cluster model or it can be found in the well-depth procedure at the other parameters fixed to adjust the experimental value of the single particle binding energy.
-The shell effects in the binding energy, which are restricted within a few MeV, may come from varying the number of the $\alpha$-clusters of the molecule from two to five.
-Practical application of this idea is a subject of another article.
+A simple phenomenological proof of this representation can be found in the values of the experimental binding energy of the last neutron in the symmetrical nuclei heavier than the nucleus $^{12}$C. They group around two values $\varepsilon_n=$15.5 MeV for even $Z$ and $\varepsilon_n=$10.5 MeV for odd $Z$ and differences are obviously defined by spin-orbit correlation (see Table II).
+So one can suggest that the last neutron has two kinds of links in dependence on whether there is a single $np$-pair or not.
+The energy of neutron separation in case of odd($Z$)-odd ($A$) stable nuclei (according to the model these nuclei consist of a core made of $\alpha$-clusters, $nn$-pairs placed in the core, and the molecule of $^{15}$N on the surface of the core) is also within few MeV around the value of the neutron separation energy in the nucleus $^{15}$N $\varepsilon_n=$10.5 MeV.
+For example, for the nuclei $^{19}$F, $^{27}$Al, $^{35}$Cl, $^{89}$Y, $^{141}$Pr and $^{209}$Bi $\varepsilon_n$=10, 13, 13, 12 and 9 MeV, which also says about similar conditions of the bond state of the last neutron determined by the links with the single $np$-pair and three $\alpha$-clusters in its close vicinity.